3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/aaveV3.md

 For strategies requiring automated debt repayment, AaveV3Facet offers flexible options for repaying ERC20 or ETH loans, either partially or fully:

 - **Repay ERC20 Tokens or ETH**:
-  - Use `repay` to settle debt on an ERC20 loan.
+  - Use `repayAaveV3` to settle debt on an ERC20 loan.
-  - `repayETH` converts ETH to WETH and applies it toward debt repayment, simplifying ETH debt management.
+  - `repayETHAaveV3` converts ETH to WETH and applies it toward debt repayment, simplifying ETH debt management.

 #### Example Strategy Step: